mptrsen/Orthograph/README.md

 ## 7. Create the required database structure for the Orthograph search program.

-Make `orthograph-analyzer` executable and run it with the -prepare option:
+Make `orthograph-analyzer` executable if it isn't already and run it with the -prepare option:

 	$ chmod +x orthograph-analyzer
 	$ ./orthograph-analyzer --prepare